JustinGuedes/learn-coding/lesson1/variables.md

 Container or placeholder of a type/value.

-## Constant vs 'Variable`
+## Immutable (Constant) vs Mutable ('Variable`)

-### Constant
+### Immutable (Constant)

 Constants are variables that do not change over its lifespan.
-Always default to a constant until you are required to change the value, then change it to a 'variable' variable.
+Always default to a immutable (constant) until you are required to change the value, then change it to a mutable ('variable') variable.

 #### Swift